Our Services

 If you're experiencing blurred vision and are unsure of the cause:

-Before your appointment, you can use a free AI-powered tool to check your symptoms for conditions like Optic Neuritis (Optic Neuromyelitis, Ischemic Optic Neuropathy) and help you better communicate your experience to your healthcare provider.
+Before your appointment, checking your symptoms with a free tool like Ubie's AI-powered symptom checker for Optic Neuritis (Optic Neuromyelitis, Ischemic Optic Neuropathy) can help you organize your thoughts and describe your symptoms more clearly to your healthcare provider.

 But remember: papilledema requires in-person medical testing.
 No online tool can replace imaging or a professional exam.